kanglicheng/code-school/rails/readings/rails-setup.md

 rails new MyProjectName --database=postgresql
 ```

-If you have Rails 5 installed, you can start a Rails 4 project
+If you have later versions of rails installed, you can start a Rails 5 project
 using the following command:

 ```
-rails _4.2.6_ new MyProjectName --database=postgresql
+rails _5.0.1_ new MyProjectName --database=postgresql
 ```

 When using postgresql, you should also run the command `rake